aliengreen/node-alpine/README.md

 If command execution is done without errors you can see 4 new tags: `18.16.0`, `18.16.0-runit`, `18.16` and `18.16-runit`.

 > Note: The `release.sh` script first removes old tags from GitHub and then recreates new ones.
-So, if the tags with above names already exist it will be removed, but it OK don't panic.
+So, if the tags with above names already exist it will be removed, but it OK, don't panic.